-New news on the front, guys.
-A few days ago I was reporting how Guardiola was willing to take Brazil’s NT coaching gig after Mano Menezes’ political leave from the position.
+New news on the front.
+A few days ago I reported how Guardiola was willing to take Brazil’s NT coaching gig after Mano Menezes’ political departure from the position.
 Also, I reported how Guardiola was first in CBF’s shortlist so far, and how popular the move was going to be.

 Now, why not Guardiola?
 Pure and simple lobby mixed with xenophobia.

 You see, Pep Guardiola is not only one of the most successful coaches of late but he also was willing to coach a country’s national team who holds tradition and also a lot of pressure from almost everyone in the world to be successful.
 He’s also young and Catalan, and that’s where the problem resides.

 It seems that Guardiola was never a name under serious consideration by both Marco Polo and José Maria Marin.
 Much of it was due to fear of having pressure from coaches and pundits, who tend to be pretty patriotic when they see their jobs on the line.

 It’s simple: bringing in Guardiola would not only bring Brazil a renewed coaching style that would be mostly in line with what you find in Europe.
 There would also be more attraction from coaches outside Brazil to come looking for jobs around, and after a study these days by Pluri Consultoria telling that top coaches’ wages in Brazil are pretty close to European ones, having to play near a tropical beach rather than facing a dizzy central city in Europe would at least amortize a bit of the potential money lost in this process.